-Psoriasis is an autoimmune disorder that pronounces itself through the skin.
+Psoriasis is an that pronounces itself through the skin.
 I suffer from dry, itchy skin that is thin, tender, and bleeds easily.
 These lesions can surface anywhere on the body, including genitals and under fingernails, on the scalp and inside the ears.
 Many of us who suffer from psoriasis tell ourselves that it could be much worse, and this is true, it could be.
 I was diagnosed with psoriasis when I was seven, but the cream I was prescribed worked well enough for the next 10 years that at times I found myself surprised when I’d discover a patch.

 It’s been about another 10 years since my flare ups became uncontrollable.
 Little by little the patches began to cover my body, until almost suddenly I was severely covered.
 I was in college in upstate New York at the time, and none of the doctors specialized in skin care and were equipped to treat me.
 Over the next few years, I tried various medications, some which made me very sick, some which made the psoriasis much worse.